-1. The translator who wishes to become a certified translator must be sponsored by any translation office that is based in the United Arab Emirates and must therefore obtain NOC from the concerned translation office.
+- The translator who wishes to become a certified translator must be sponsored by any translation office based in the United Arab Emirates and must therefore obtain NOC from the concerned translation office.

-4. The concerned translator provides a certificate that indicates that he/she has a five-year of experience in translation after graduation date from a translation company that is certified by the Ministry of Affairs and the Notary Public in the country.
+- The concerned translator provides a certificate that indicates that he/she has five-year of experience in translation after graduation date from a translation company that is certified by the Ministry of Affairs and the Notary Public in the country.

-6. Security and technical committees will then hold a meeting at the United Arab Emirates Ministry of Justice that aims at considering and deciding on the applications with either approval or rejection.
+- Security and technical committees will then hold a meeting at the United Arab Emirates Ministry of Justice that aims to consider and decide on the applications with either approval or rejection.
 This joint meeting committee has no specific date.